SAP-samples/teched2025-AD160/exercises/ex1/README.md

 What will happen now:
 It is recognized that the CAP MCP should be used, which will use the search_docs tool to get the latest CAP documentation to execute your prompt.

-Sometimes to need to approve that.
+*hint* Sometimes to need to approve some steps.
+You have to do that.

 Now you should get an proposed Data Model Architecture, which could look like this:
 ### Proposed Data Model Architecture